 The Psychology of Cleanliness

 According to a study published by The University of California, when people come home to a messy house, it interferes with the body’s production of cortisol, a hormone responsible for relieving stress.
+That’s why the psychology of house cleaning is important to understand.

 That’s because people feel obligated to clean up the mess, even when they don’t have the energy or motivation to do it, which only causes further stress.
 Another study in which 3,000 people reported having stress and anxiety showed that with regular, vigorous housework, they were able to decrease those symptoms by as much as 20%.